-There are no known events or trends that will affect or trigger direct or contingent financial obligations on the part of the Company or will result in any default or acceleration of an obligation of the Company.
+There are no events that will trigger direct or contingent financial obligations that are material to the company, including any default or acceleration of an obligation.

-There are no material off-balance sheet transactions, arrangements or obligations, including contingent obligations of the Company with unconsolidated entities or other persons created in 2012.
+There are no material off-balance sheet transactions, arrangements, obligations, (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period.